AdobeDocs/experience-manager-65.en/help/sites-developing/content-fragment-templates.md

 >[!CAUTION]
 >
->[Content fragment models](/help/assets/content-fragments/content-fragments-models.md) are now recommended for creating all your fragments.
+>[Content fragment models](/help/assets/content-fragments/content-fragments-models.md) are recommended for creating all new content fragments.
 >
 >Content fragment models are used for all examples in We.Retail.

 >[!NOTE]
 >
->Prior to AEM 6.3 Content Fragments were created with the use of templates instead of models.
+>Prior to AEM 6.3 Content Fragments were created based on templates instead of models.
 >
->Templates are now deprecated, but any fragments created with such a template are still supported.
+>Content Fragment templates are now deprecated.
+They can still be used for creating fragments, but using Content Fragment Models instead is recommended.
+No new features will be added to fragment templates, and they will be removed in a future version.

 Templates are selected when creating a content fragment.
 They provide the new fragment with the basic structure, element(s) and variation.
 The templates used for content fragments are subject to the Granite Configuration Manager.